This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Chicken Brine for Smoking

-- 8 cups cold water divided
+- 8 cups water, cold; divided

-- ⅓ cup kosher salt not table salt
+- ⅓ cup kosher salt, not table salt

 - ⅓ cup granulated sugar

-- ¼ cup black peppercorns
+- ¼ cup whole peppercorns

-- 3 to 5 crushed garlic cloves
+- 3 to 5 garlic cloves, crushed

 - 3 bay leaves